node-red/node-red.github.io/about/index.md

 ### Runtime/Editor

-Node-RED consists of a Node.js-based runtime that you point a web browser at to access the flow editor.
+Node-RED consists of a Node.js based runtime that you point a web browser at to access the flow editor.
 Within the browser you create your application by dragging nodes from your palette into a workspace and start to wire them together.
 With a single click, the application is deployed back to the runtime where it is run.